 When it comes to its price tag, this mid-range option performs as well as some of its pricier competition at a fraction of the price.
 Plus, you're protected by a two-year warranty on parts and labor from the manufacturer.
 Whether you're searing meat, baking cookies, or boiling water, you can feel confident that this professional-like range can handle it.

 Best Budget: GE JGBS66REKSS 30 in.
-Freestanding Gas Range
+5.0 cu. ft.
+Gas Range in Stainless Steel

 Comes in five finishes